 - Agriculture in India largely depends on Indian monsoons for water.
 Late, Low or excessive rains have a negative impact on crops.

-- Due to uneven distribution of rainfall across the country, there are few places that are drought-prone and few are flood affected.
+- Due to uneven rainfall distribution across the country, few places are drought-prone and few are flood affected.

 - The monsoon provides India with a diverse climatic pattern.
-Hence, in spite of the presence of great regional variations, it has a unifying influence upon the country and its people.
+Hence, despite the presence of great regional variations, it has a unifying influence upon the country and its people.